lee00286/github-explained/md-files/Readme.md

 * Heading inside markdown file
   * Replace URL with hash and a title like `#link`
   * If a title has space in between, then replace it with a dash like `#insert-link`
+  * If a title has capitalized letter, then replace it with lowercase
   * The title shouldn't have any special text
 * File inside repository
   * Replace URL with a directory like `/md-files/Readme.md`